Jan 9, 2017

 What of chapters six through twenty-two?
-The remaining seventeen chapters are an adaptation of the first Baccano! light novel, The Rolling Bootlegs -- you know, the events of November 1930 that were covered in the 2007 anime.
+Like I said earlier, the remaining seventeen chapters are an adaptation of the first Baccano! light novel, The Rolling Bootlegs -- you know, the events of November 1930 that were covered in the 2007 anime.

 Yes, I know.
 For long-time fans of the series, 1930 is old hat.
 We know the plot backwards and forwards, and backwards again, and you have every right to wonder why bother shelling out money for a story you're already familiar with - not to mention, a story that's already been adapted into a visual medium.

-The most compelling reason is this: it is the most faithful visual adaptation of The Rolling Bootlegs (TRB) we have had to date.
+The most compelling reason is this: it is the most faithful visual adaptation of The Rolling Bootlegs we have had to date.
 The 2007 anime is marvelous, but as an adaptation it is not entirely faithful (that is to say, accurate) to the source material.
 In the case of TRB, the anime fiddled with the chain of events and changed some scenes while left others out entirely - not to mention, it marginalized quite a few characters relevant to the novel's plot.

 I cannot tell you how unequivocally overjoyed I was to see some of my favorite scenes in the novel (scenes that had been changed/left out in the anime) spring to life visually, after years of bemoaning the absence of a faithful adaptation.
 God, it was gratifying.
 Not to mention, we got to see what certain characters looked like for the first time (e.g. Nicola, Veld, a partial drawing of Firo's mother) - with one quite significant revelation in particular (that being the alchemist Ennis devoured pre-TRB).